loloof64/ChessTrainingVsEngine/README.md

 Using some icon resources from [FlatIcon](https://www.flaticon.com/).

 * swap svg by Good Ware
-* start svg by SmashIcons
+* start, folder svg by SmashIcons
 * stop, settings, recycle-bin svg by FreePik
 * previous, next, left-arrow, right-arrow svg by Roundicons
 * male svg by Pixelmeetup